Oscar Linnér

-Oscar Carl Linnér (born 23 February 1997) is a Swedish professional footballer who plays as a goalkeeper for Allsvenskan club IF Brommapojkarna.
+Oscar Carl Linnér (born 23 February 1997) is a Swedish professional footballer who plays as a goalkeeper for Veikkausliiga club KTP.
 He has represented the Sweden national team.

 Club career

 AIK

 Linnér made his debut for AIK in a UEFA Europa League qualifier match against VPS.

 Arminia Bielefeld

-On 7 January 2020, Linnér joined Arminia Bielefeld on a three-and-a-half year deal.
+On 7 January 2020, Linnér joined Arminia Bielefeld on a three-and-a-half-year deal.

 Loan to Brescia

 On 11 August 2021, Linnér joined Serie B club Brescia on a season-long loan deal, with an option to buy.

 Loan to Sundsvall

 On 6 February 2022, Linnér was loaned to Sundsvall.
 However, he left the club after only two months.
 On 24 August 2022, Linnér's contract with Arminia was dissolved.

 AaB

 With first goalkeeper Josip Posavec injured, Danish Superliga club AaB confirmed on 16 October that they had signed Linnér to a short contract for the remainder of 2022.

+Vendsyssel

+After a short spell at IF Brommapojkarna in Sweden, Linnér returned to Denmark, signing a short-term deal with Danish 1st Division club Vendsyssel FF until the end of the season.
+On May 29, 2024, Vendsyssel confirmed that Linnér would leave the club at the end of June 2024.